Abnormal psychology: DSM-5

 The DSM-5 uses three main sections to organize its contents.
 These sections include I, II, and III.
 Section I includes the introduction, use, and basics of the DSM-5.
 Section II includes diagnostic criteria and codes.
 Section III includes emerging measures and models.

 Section I (DSM-5 basics)

 Section I of the DSM-5 briefly prefaces purpose, content, structure, and use.
-This includes basics, introductions and cautionary statements for forensic use.
+This includes basics, introductions, and cautionary statements for forensic use.
 Information is also given about the revision and review processes as well as the DSM-5's goals to harmonize with the ICD-11.
-An explanation regarding the change from the previous multi-axial classification system to the current three section system is also included here.
+An explanation regarding the change from the previous multi-axial classification system to the current three-section system is also included here.

 Section II (Diagnostic criteria and codes)

-Section II of the DSM-5 Contains a wide range of diagnostic criteria and codes used for establishing, and diagnosing the vast amount of abnormal psychological constructs.
-This sections replaced the bulk of the axis system in the previous DSM versions and includes the following categories:
+Section II of the DSM-5 contains a wide range of diagnostic criteria and codes used to establish and diagnose a vast array of abnormal psychological constructs.
+This section replaced the bulk of the axis system in the previous DSM versions and includes the following categories: